The Snoopy Show: Production

-Rob Boutilier serves as the series' Supervising Director, with Ridd Sorensen, Behzah Mansoori-Dara, and Steve Evangelatos also directing episodes.
+Rob Boutilier serves as the series' Supervising Director, with Ridd Sorensen, Behzah Mansoori-Dara, Mélanie Daigle, and Steve Evangelatos also directing episodes.
 In addition to co-writing the second and third episodes, Alex Galatis serves as the Executive Story Editor.
 Josh Scherba, Anne Loi, Stephanie Betts, Paige Braddock, Craig Schulz, and Mark Evestaff (who also co-wrote the second episode) executive produce.

 Reception

 On review aggregator Rotten Tomatoes, The Snoopy Show holds an approval rating of 100% based on 6 reviews, with an average score 8.33/10.
 On Metacritic, the series has a weighted average score of 73 out of 100, based on 5 critics, indicating "generally favorable reviews".
 The Michigan Daily praised the show, calling it "so darn wholesome".
 Common Sense Media gave the show a 4/5.